-Sexually transmitted Infections
+Sexually Transmitted Infections

-The commonest STIs are:
+The most common types of STIs are:

 - Genital Warts (HPV)